lrchnnng/parrot-quiz/README.md

 Whilst designing and creating this website I have taken into account the five planes of UX design, strategy, scope, structure, skeleton and surface.

 ### 2.1 Strategy
-I began by creating the foundation for my website, I defined my target user and the types of features and technologies.
+I began by creating the foundation for my website, I defined my target user and their goals when using the site, the features I'll include and the technologies I'll use.

+**User and site goals**
 Target users for Parrots Parrots Parrots!:
 * Ages 10 +
 * Parrot lovers